 Students, Employees, Volunteers and Visitors

-Any student, employee, volunteer or visitor who believes that a student, organization, employee, volunteer or visitor has violated the University’s Antidiscrimination Policies should contact the Administrative Officer to file a Complaint.
+Any student, employee, volunteer or visitor who believes that a student, organization, employee, volunteer or visitor has violated the University’s Non-Discrimination Policies should contact Truman’s Administrative Officer to file a Complaint.

 Upon receipt of a report of complaint of discrimination, harassment, or sexual misconduct, the Administrative Officer will begin the procedures for resolution.
 For questions regarding confidentiality or requests that a Complaint not be pursued review the Confidentiality Protections and Reporting Obligations.
 In order to foster reporting and participation, the University may provide amnesty to Complainants, Respondents, and witnesses for minor conduct violations ancillary to the reported policy violations.

 Individuals may also contact the University’s Department of Public Safety (DPS) at (660) 665-5621 if the alleged conduct may also constitute a crime.
 A report to DPS will be considered a report to law enforcement, Though DPS can assist victims of sexual misconduct in accessing services and/or contacting the Administrative Officer, DPS may also proceed with pursing a criminal investigation and/or criminal charges with or without the Complainant’s consent.

 Although the University strongly advocates that victims of sexual misconduct report the incident to DPS or other law enforcement In a timely manner, in most cases, it is the victim’s choice to make such a report and the victim has a right to decline involvement with law enforcement.